Looking Through The Boardwalk Recontracting

 Boardwalk management was transparent and proactive when they realized the problem.
 They cut the dividend and planned ahead for the coming recontracting.
 Most MLP managements in a similar situation would just keep paying out a big dividend and drive off the cliff.
 With Boardwalk management I am comfortable because they are transparent about the problems.
 With other MLPs one doesn’t know what recontracting issues lie in the future.

 Boardwalk’s storage business has two types of customers, strategic and financial.
 A strategic customer might be an electrical plant that wants to have some natural gas in storage.
 A financial customer takes advantage of the natural gas futures curve.
 In recent years storage revenue has declined mainly because the natural gas curve has been unfavorable.

 Management is bullish on strategic customers because of the location of their pipelines.
-Boardwalk has storage in areas where they are building large amounts of facilities that use natural gas such as LNG export facilities, petrochemical plants etc. These facilities may want to utilize some of Boardwalk’s storage.
+Boardwalk has storage in areas where large amounts of facilities are being built that use natural gas such as LNG export facilities, petrochemical plants etc. These facilities may want to utilize some of Boardwalk’s storage.
 On the financial side they don’t think the natural gas futures curve could get any worse.
 This valuation doesn’t include any potential storage upside.

 My clients and I are long shares of Boardwalk Pipeline Partners (BWP) at the time of this writing.
 Positions may change at any time